Learn how to make a mattress softer with our easy-to-follow guide.

 Change Your Sleeping Position

 On the other hand, side sleepers might find a hard mattress less accommodating due to the lack of cushioning.
-However, don't be disheartened.
-Experimenting with different positions could help you discover a comfortable way to sleep on your firm mattress.
-Our pillow for side sleepers might also help, and you can check out our guide to the best mattresses for side sleepers.
+Our pillow for side sleepers might also help,

 So, before you rush to buy a new mattress or invest in a mattress topper, try changing your sleeping position.
 It's a cost-effective solution that might just make your bed feel a lot softer.